sarahishamsaied/WhatTheVox/README.md

-# WhatTheVox
+# WhatTheVox!

-***WhatTheVox*** is a Java system that mainly focuses on dealing with users, managing cinema halls and printing movie tickets.
+***WhatTheVox!*** is a Java system that mainly focuses on dealing with users, managing cinema halls and printing movie tickets.
 This project handles multi-layered access levels (Admin/User).

 ## First off, ***The Admin***